miaocheng/SPA/README.md

 The source codes of Sequential Pattern Alignment (SPA) method.

-This repository contains the source codes of the following paper.
+This repository contains the resources of the following work.

 M. Cheng, W. Yang, et. al., Sequential Pattern Learning via Kernel Alignment, in Proc.
 International Conference on Advanced Computational Intelligence, Guilin, China, 2019.